SeisComP3/seiscomp3/doc/base/api-python.rst

       copied but managed by this instance.
 Any change to the passed object will also change the child.

+   .. py:method:: remove(comment)

+      :param comment: Object of type :ref:`Comment <api-python-datamodel-comment>`
+      :rtype: A Boolean value indicating success with True, False otherwise.

+      Removes a previously added Comment object from Network.

    .. py:method:: remove(station)

       :param station: Object of type :ref:`Station <api-python-datamodel-station>`
       :rtype: A Boolean value indicating success with True, False otherwise.

       Removes a previously added Station object from Network.

+   .. py:method:: removeComment(idx)

+      :param idx: An integer index of the object to be removed.
+      :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: removeComment(commentIndex);

+      :param commentIndex: The index of the object to be removed of type CommentIndex.
+      :rtype: A Boolean value indicating success with True, False otherwise.

    .. py:method:: removeStation(idx)